moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab5.md

 1. Select **Edit > Edit in pipeline editor**

-1. Add the following code to the file:
+1. Remove all previous yaml and add the following code.
+Your `.gitlab-ci.yml` should look as follows:

 ```
 stages: